 "I am the police," I said before stumbling away.

 Before I knew it the sun was falling and I managed to sober up a little after vomiting a few times.
 I decided to go home and face my empty apartment and then Elliot.
 I took the quickest route of transport, the subway.

 I found an empty car and sat down on one of the filthy seats.
-I tried and failed not to think about Alex's cold body laying in the morgue.
-I cried again until my chest hurt from heaving and pulled my knees up to my chest.
+I tried and failed not to think about Alex's cold body in the morgue.
+I cried again and pulled my knees up to my chest.

 I looked up to see a woman with dark hair and bright green eyes leaning towards me.
 She wore a black spaghetti strapped top, a pair of blue jeans and high heels.
 The cop in me quickly decided it wasn't safe for a young woman like her to ride the subway alone.
 I told her that I was fine and put my head back down.
 She sat down in the seat next to me.